Brassier History, Family Crest & Coats of Arms

 The surname Brassier was first found in Somerset.
 However, one of the first record of the family was found in the Hundredorum Rolls of 1273 as Richard de Brazur in Shropshire.

 Early History of the Brassier family

-Another 317 words (23 lines of text) covering the years 132 and 1327 are included under the topic Early Brassier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brassier research.
+Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Brassier History in all our PDF Extended History products and printed products wherever possible.

 Brassier Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Brassier include Brazier, Brasier, Braser, Brazer and others.

 Early Notables of the Brassier family (pre 1700)